Postcards From Raglan

-Tell us why you chose Raglan, New Zealand as búl’s new season destination muse?
+Tell us why you chose Raglan, NZ as búl’s new season destination muse?

 Raglan is a thriving surf town situated on the west coast of New Zealand with world-famous left-hand running waves across the bays.
 I had heard a lot about the place and being an avid surfer that’s forever intrigued to explore new destinations, I knew it was a place I had to visit.
-I hired a campervan last year and drove from Auckland to Raglan, which is in New Zealand’s upper North Island.
-I loved travelling by campervan, it allowed me to openly explore and stay at stops that showcased the most spectacular views, not to mention being close by to the beach at all times for an early morning surf.
+I hired a camper van last year and drove from Auckland to Raglan, which is in NZ's upper north island.
+I loved travelling by camper van, it allowed me to openly explore and stay at stops that showcased the most spectacular views, not to mention being close by to the beach at all times for an early morning surf.
 The town itself had a quaint ‘Byron Bay’ vibe, where the locals were extremely lovely and helpful and although relaxed, had a buzzing coastal energy that thrived throughout the town.

-With a place that welcomes you with open arms and days are greeted with early morning surfs, waterfall wanderings and an organic way of living, I knew spring summer 19 was going to muse this beloved coastal town.
+With a place that welcomes you with open arms and days are greeted with early morning surfs, waterfall wanderings and an organic way of living, I knew SS19 was going to muse this beloved coastal town.

-In Raglan I looked specifically towards coastal colour palettes of the surrounding bays, where ocean sage and deep navy came to life each morning as I was out catching a wave.
+In raglan I looked specifically towards coastal colour palettes of the surrounding bays, where ocean sage and deep navy came to life each morning as I was out catching a wave.
 The untamed landscapes of the Waikato region, where Raglan sits geographically featured towering trees and rolling hillsides that further inspired earthen tones of rust, mulberry and forest green.
-A vibrant orange takes me back to the incredible sunsets viewed from my campervan and a bright red that likens the Pohutukawa tree, a native New Zealand flora that blooms in vibrancy along the unruly coastlines.
+A vibrant orange takes me back to the incredible sunsets viewed from my camper van and a bright red that likens the Pohutukawa tree, a native NZ flora that blooms in vibrancy along the unruly coastlines.

 Footwear this season is bold and daring, much like the waves and a particular surf spot where you have to paddle out over rocks to get to.
 All styles have comfort in mind to inspire traversing beach-side get aways in tonal pairings that partner the collection.

-Natural fibres are forever a búl staple and with Raglan being apart of New Zealand, such a majestic un-touched land, they are brought further to the forefront of the collection.
-Cotton, linen, tencel and silk all feature strongly alongside delicate knitwear in refined, softened blends.
-Small seashell buttons are also seen which were inspired by a hand selected collection I gathered on my walks along the bays, it’s all in the details.
+Natural fibres are forever a búl staple and with raglan being apart of NZ, such a majestic un-touched land, they are brought further to the forefront of the collection. cotton, linen, tencel and silk all feature strongly alongside delicate knitwear in refined, softened blends. small seashell buttons are also seen which were inspired by a hand selected collection I gathered on my walks along the bays, it’s all in the details.

 Which pieces of the collection are your favoured choices for the warmer weather?